-Events often take a long time to plan and they can be ruined by the smallest of details.
-So why would anyone want to spend longer than they need to on the venue briefing process (Request for Proposal)?
-Even more importantly why would you want your venue to only have half of the details?
+Events often take a long time to plan and they can are often ruined by the smallest of details.
+So why would anyone want to spend longer than they need to on the venue briefing process (RFP)?
+Even more importantly, why would you want your venue to only have half of the details?

 1. Date & Time

 The first detail you need to provide for the venue is the date (don’t forget to include the year!) and time for your event.
 You should double check the calendar to ensure you have the correct day (stops the “do you mean Tuesday 5th July or Wednesday 6th July as you have written Wednesday 6th July” discussions!).

 When considering the time for the event you need to include bump in and out times in your request for proposal.
 This could mean the difference between the venue being able to fit your event or not.
 Make sure you detail Bump in time, Event Start Time, Event Finish Time & Bump out concludes.

 Getting the details correct in this step is extremely important.
 If the venue has another event happening at a similar time, they may decline your event due to congestion in the shared foyer areas.
 When in actual fact your guests don’t arrive until well after the other event concludes.
 You just needed extra time for bump in.

 2. Venue & Function Space

 This seems like a no brainer but some venue operators work across multiple venues.
 This makes it important to stipulate the venue that you are considering as well as the particular function space you prefer.
 If you prefer one space but are ok with another if the first choice is unavailable, then say that.

 You also need to stipulate if you require multiple function rooms.
 For example you may have a plenary session and then the group splits into breakouts.
 In these cases, it is best to provide the venue with a brief overview of your event schedule.
 This allows them to see exactly when you need the extra rooms.